mvysny/mvysny.github.io/_posts/2023-1-12-vaadin-blocking-dialogs.md

 ## Unwinding The Magic

-The whole magic happens in the `VirtualThread` class which quickly gets very technical, and so I won't dig in much (also because I don't understand the mechanism myself :-p ).
-The thread mechanism uses `Continuation.park()` to unmount the thread and remember the call stack in a continuation object; `Continuation.unpark()` then resumes the execution.
-Virtual threads are constructed via the `Thread.ofVirtual().factory()` `ThreadFactory` and their API pretty much resembles the API of a regular thread.
-The default factory uses some default ForkJoinPool which runs tasks in good old native threads.
-The ForkJoinPool basically runs chunks of the virtual thread execution, up to a point where the virtual thread blocks.
+The whole magic happens in the `VirtualThread` class.
+The source code of that class gets very technical quickly, and so I won't dig into it further.
+The virtual thread suspending mechanism uses `Continuation.park()` to unmount the thread and remember the call stack in a continuation object; `Continuation.unpark()` then resumes the execution.
+Virtual threads are constructed via the `Thread.ofVirtual().factory()` factory of type `ThreadFactory`, and their API pretty much resembles the API of a regular thread.
+The default factory uses a dedicated ForkJoinPool which runs tasks in good old native threads.
+The ForkJoinPool basically runs a chunk of the virtual thread execution, up to a point where the virtual thread blocks.

 Now we need two things: